-If you are involved in mergers and acquisitions of companies that include federal government contracts, one of the main concerns when analyzing the FAR clause, and probably most important to the buyer is how the rights, obligations, and ability to collect revenue pass on to the buyer without committing fraud against the government.
+If you are involved in a merger and acquisition of companies that include federal government contracts, one of the main concerns when analyzing the FAR clause, and probably most important to the buyer is how the rights, obligations, and ability to collect revenue pass on to the buyer without committing fraud against the government.
 The issue of government contract novations often becomes problematic in federal construction contracts.

-- Can the seller force specific performance if the contracting officer disapproves the novation agreement?
+- Can the seller force specific performance if the contracting officer disapproves of the novation agreement?

 - Can the seller be subjected to continuing performance under the original government contract or face suspension and debarment?

 When there are asset sales involving a federal contract that is going to be transferred to the buyer, the regulations expressly suggest that the parties go through the FAR novation process.
-Whereas, when looking at the difference in novation vs assignment of contract, the rights under government contract law occurs in a totally different situation than a purchase sale scenario (assignment of payment etc.)
+Whereas, when looking at the difference in novation vs assignment of contract, the rights under government contract novation clauses occur in a totally different situation than a purchase sale scenario (assignment of payment etc.)

-Relevant to the issues of novation vs assignment, when there is an asset purchase sale, a serious concern arises as to whether the government contract can be assigned in violation of the Ant-Assignment Act.
+Relevant to the issues of novation or assignment, when there is an asset purchase sale, a serious concern arises as to whether the government contract can be assigned in violation of the Contract Assignment Clause.
 Here, the sellers and buyers are anticipating that one of the “assets” is the federal contract.
-Novation contract law under the FAR does not trump the Ant-Assignment Act.
+Novation contract law under the FAR does not trump the Anti-Assignment Act.

-When there is an asset purchase sale, FAR 42 novation law allows for the approval of a contract novation agreement when the contracting officer believes such approval will be in the best interest of the government.
+When there is an asset purchase sale, the FAR 42 novation clause allows for the approval of a contract novation agreement when the contracting officer believes such approval will be in the best interest of the government.

 PROBLEMS WITH THE ASSET PURCHASE AGREEMENT?

-When considering the impact of mergers and acquisition and contract novation vs assignment, FAR contract novation law requires the government’s consent to transfer federal contract to the buyer.
+When considering the impact of a merger and acquisition and federal government contract novation vs assignment of contract, FAR contract novation law requires the government’s consent to transfer a federal contract to the buyer.

-Despite the executed buy sell agreement or asset purchase agreement, the transfer of a federal government contract is illegal unless the government gives its expressed consent under FAR Subpart 42.12.
+Despite the executed buy-sell agreement or asset purchase agreement, the transfer of a federal government contract is illegal unless the government gives its expressed consent under FAR Subpart 42.12.
 There is always a concern that interests or obligations under the original contract are at risk.

 One concern that is commonly missed by corporate attorneys attempting to handle federal government contract novations is that when compared to a traditional novated contract, the seller still guarantees performance.

-This is where either the buyer or seller should consider the terms and condition of the buy sell contract before execution.
+This is where either the buyer or seller should consider the terms and conditions of the buy-sell contract before execution.

-When considering novation vs assignment of government contracts, the United States Court of Federal Claims elaborated on the two exceptions to the Anti-Assignment Act in the case of Liberty Ammunition, Inc. v.
+When considering novation vs assignment of government contracts, the United States Court of Federal Claims elaborated on the two exceptions to the Anti Assignment Act in the high profile case of Liberty Ammunition, Inc. v.
 United States.
-The exceptions to the Act occur when:
+The exceptions to the Anti Assignment of Contract provision occur when:

 - The government waives the legal assignment requirements and

-- When the assignment occurs by operation of law
+- When the contract assignment occurs by operation of law

-Small business government contractors involved with mergers and acquisitions or some other contract transfer may sometimes engage in novation of contract transactions.
-However, although it rarely happens, companies that somehow believe that as the purchaser of a company with a recently awarded contract the contract transfer is valid can be surprise of there is a small business size protest.
+Small business government contractors involved with merger and acquisitions or some other contract transfer may sometimes engage in novation of contract transactions.
+However, although it rarely happens, companies that somehow believe that as the purchaser of a company with a recently awarded contract the contract transfer is valid can be surprised if there is a small business size protest.

 Specifically, if there is a signed novation agreement between the buyer and the seller but no approval from the contracting officer, then the novation is not valid.
 The legal effect of your transfer by novation could be that the seller is now affiliated with the buying company.
 This can be a disastrous result and violation of SBA affiliation rules.